 In 2016, 2017, and 2018, the Social Security COLA amount for most beneficiaries wasn’t enough to cover the full cost of the Part B premium increases, so most enrollees were paying less than the full amount, because the hold harmless rule protected them.
 But in 2019, the COLAs were sufficient to cover the full cost of the Part B premiums for most people.
 However, in 2022 there was a 14.5% increase to Medicare Part B premiums, It was slightly reduced in 2023, so most beneficiaries paid the standard $164.90/month for Medicare Part B.

 The hold harmless provision does NOT protect you if you are new to Medicare and/or Social Security, not receiving Social Security benefits, or are in a high-income bracket.
 For further information, read this report by the Congressional Research Service.

 What if Your Financial Situation Has Significantly Changed Since Filing Your Tax Return from Two Years Ago?

-As mentioned earlier, most people pay the standard rate for 2022 Part B or Part D premiums.
+As mentioned earlier, most people pay the standard rate for Medicare Part B or Part D prescription drug premiums.
 Few pay IRMAA surcharges.
-But if you are one of the seniors that have had a life-altering event that drastically affects your income level since you first enrolled, such as the death of a spouse or retirement, you can go to Social Security’s website to fill out the Medicare income-related monthly adjustment amount – life-changing event form.
+But if you are paying the IRMAA surcharge and have had a life-altering event that drastically affects your income level since you first enrolled, such as the death of a spouse or retirement, you can go to Social Security’s website to fill out the Medicare Income-Related Monthly Adjustment Amount – Life Changing Event form.
 You don’t have to pay an amount that no longer makes sense.